How Many Pins Are There In Bowling? Everything You Need To Know

 The maximum number of pins in any game of bowling is 10 pins, with other variations including 9 or 5 pins, but never 12.

-This is mostly because of the formation the pins have to be in, and with the classic triangle variation of tenpin bowling, 10 is the ideal number of pins.
+This is primarily because of the formation the pins have to be in, and with the classic triangle variation of ten-pin bowling, 10 is the ideal number of pins.

-The only time 12-pin is referenced to in bowling is with the nine-pin bowling variety.
+The only time 12-pin is referenced in bowling is with the nine-pin bowling variety.

-Nine-pin bowling, also known as “kegel”, features 8 white pins and 1 red pin in the middle, which is called the 12-pin.
+Nine-pin bowling, also known as “kegel,” features 8 white pins and 1 red pin in the middle, called the 12-pin.

 If the player knocks down every pin, including the red pin, they receive 9 points.
 If the player knocks down every pin except for the 12-pin, they receive 12 points.